Regaining Control: 10 Effective Strategies to Combat Panic Attacks

 Body scan meditation encourages mindfulness by inviting you to connect with different areas of your body.

-• Lie down / sit as comfortably as possible and close your eyes.
+Lie down or sit as comfortably as possible and close your eyes.

 6. Cold Water Exposure